 1. Consider the quality of light coming out of a RGB-only fixture.

 You’re also not going to get a good brown, amber, or white color out of these no matter how good they are.
-They’ll make your flesh look pink if you try to use them as front light.
-However, you can get a bunch of good colors for a great price, and these are great for lighting set pieces or walls.
+They’ll make your flesh look pink if you try to use them as the front light.
+However, you can get a bunch of good colors for a great price, and these are great for lighting set pieces, walls, or even backlight.

 3. Cheaper fixtures will flicker when you videotape them or use IMAG to put the video on screen.

 Some units may look okay at full, but not when dimmed due to the way LED’s are dimmed in most fixtures.
 If you have this problem with lights you already own, try running your units only at full.

-4. Always buy lighting products that have a warranty of at least 90 days.
+4. Always buy lighting products that have a warranty of at least 1 year.

 If the company making it won’t stand behind it, I don’t feel safe doing so either!

 Those units are made for production companies.
-There are cheaper units from many manufacturers that have the same LED’s in a cheaper, less durable unit than the flagship unit.
+There are less expensive units from many manufacturers that have similar LED’s in a cheaper, less durable unit than the flagship unit.

 6. Keep in mind that different manufacturers use different LED’s in their fixtures.

 Different LED’s produce slightly different colors.
-Fixtures may also vary in color by each run, or batch, of fixture.
+Fixtures may also vary in color by each run, or batch, of the fixture.
 For the best color consistency, buy all of the LED fixtures you’ll use at once.